Mandated Reporting

 The Santa Clara County Department of Family Children’s Services in partnership with Seneca Family of Agencies provides FREE, on demand and monthly Mandated Reporter trainings (virtual/in-person) in English or Spanish.
 The Mandated Reporter Training is 3 hours, available for Santa Clara County Mandated Reporters only and CEU’s are provided.

-Check out the Child Mandated Reporter 2.5 - CEs-General Info Flyer concerning the classes and links to register.
+Check out the upcoming training dates and times: Child Mandated Reporter 2.5 - CEs-General Info Flyer January 2024 Childcare Daycare Provider MRT

 The California Department of Social Services (CDSS) and the Office of Child Abuse Prevention (OCAP) also provides free 24/7 self-paced Mandated Reporter training online in English and Spanish.